Aubin Grove railway station: Services

+Trains

 Aubin Grove station is served by the Mandurah line on the Transperth network.
-These services are operated by Transperth Train Operations, a division of the Public Transport Authority.
-The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Joondalup line.
+These services are operated by the Public Transport Authority.
+The line goes between Mandurah station and Perth station, continuing north from there as the Yanchep line.
 Mandurah line trains stop at the station every 10 minutes during peak on weekdays and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 At night, trains are half-hourly or hourly.
+After the opening of the Thornlie-Cockburn Line in 2025, Stadium event services depart from Mandurah Station, and run to Perth Stadium via the Glen Iris tunnel.
+It stops at all stations on the Mandurah and Thornlie-Cockburn lines before running express from Thornlie to Perth Stadium.

+Buses

 Aubin Grove station has a bus interchange with four bus stands.
 Bus services are operated by Swan Transit and Transdev WA under contract.
-Seven regular routes serve the station.
-Routes 525 and 526 go through Success, past Cockburn Gateway Shopping City, up to Cockburn Central station.
-Route 527 goes through Atwell up to Cockburn Central station.
-Route 534 goes west along Russell Road to Wattleup.
-Route 535 goes south-west through Hammond Park, terminating at Hammond Park Primary School.
-Route 536 goes south through Hammond Park, terminating at Hammond Park Secondary College.
-Route 537 goes south through Aubin Grove, terminating at Honeywood Primary School in Wandi.
-Rail replacement bus services operate as route 909.
+Some services also may deviate, such as the 526 bus to Success Primary School.